Table of contents

 - enhance; grow in adjacent market areas

-- defend; small improvements of existing offerings for example by adding new feature like machine learning and artificial intelligence
+- defend; small improvements of existing offerings for example by adding a new feature like machine learning and artificial intelligence

 - increase asset or employee productivity with process innovation; increase the efficiency of the organization by redesigning supply chain concept or by solving process bottlenecks